Xhosa language: Anthem

 Nkosi Sikelel' iAfrika is part of the national anthem of South Africa, national anthem of Tanzania and Zambia, and the former anthem of Zimbabwe and Namibia.
 It is a hymn written in Xhosa by Enoch Sontonga in 1897.
 The single original stanza was:

 Additional stanzas were written later by Sontonga and other writers, and the original verse was translated into Sotho and Afrikaans, as well as English.

 In popular culture

-In The Lion King and its reboot, Rafiki, the sagely mandrill chants in Xhosa.
+In The Lion King, its reboot and the musical, Rafiki, the sagely mandrill chants in Xhosa.

+Nelson Mandela's Xhosa initiation ceremony is featured in the 2013 film Mandela: Long Walk to Freedom.

 In the Marvel Cinematic Universe films Captain America: Civil War, Black Panther, Avengers: Infinity War, Avengers: Endgame, Black Panther: Wakanda Forever, and the TV show The Falcon and the Winter Soldier, the language spoken in the fictional African nation of Wakanda is Xhosa.
 This came about because South African actor John Kani, a native of the Eastern Cape province who plays Wakandan King T'Chaka, speaks Xhosa and suggested that the directors of the fictional Civil War incorporate a dialogue in the language.
 For Black Panther, director Ryan Coogler "wanted to make it a priority to use Xhosa as much as possible" in the script, and provided dialect coaches for the film's actors.